Jewish Life Enrichment

 Grounded in the Jewish value of Tikun Olam, repairing the world, our Jewish Life Enrichment programs provide outreach, education, and meaningful volunteer opportunities for the Jewish community of Western Massachusetts.

 Enrichment programs include:

-ESSEN-tials, the Kosher Food Program: In collaboration with Rachel’s Table, Jewish Family Service provides kosher food multiple times a year to individuals and families challenged by food insecurity.
+ESSEN-tials, the Kosher Food Program: In collaboration with Rachel’s Table, Jewish Family Service provides kosher food multiple times a year to individuals and families challenged by food insecurity or limited access.
 Distributions include special items appropriate for the seasonal holidays, kosher meat and chicken, produce and other non-perishable kosher items.